Ultimate Guide for Data Exploration in Python using NumPy, Matplotlib and Pandas

 df.Age = df.Age.fillna(meanAge) #replacing missing values in the DataFrame

-Joining / merging is one of the common operation required to integrate datasets from different sources.
-They can be handled effectively in Pandas using merge function:
+Joining/merging is a common operation to integrate datasets from different sources for data exploration in Python.
+They can be handled effectively in Pandas using the merge function:

 Code: